-From the minimum of two clients per session all the way to ten.
+From a minimum of two clients per session to ten.

-Group size not only affects your ability to provide focused, good quality coaching, it also affects how participants achieve the training agenda.
+Group size not only affects your ability to provide focused, good-quality coaching, but it also affects how participants achieve the training agenda.

-For instance, space and equipment availability are one surface-level concern where flexibility is applicable in terms of group size.
+For instance, space and equipment availability are surface-level concerns where flexibility is applicable regarding group size.

 A program with hefty equipment and machine demands isn’t flexible to the larger end of the small group range.

 Another consideration is exercises that require client interaction.
 If you have a system that includes a large partner exercise component, you will be stumped in situations where your final group number isn’t even, meaning there will be an odd participant.